2011 Presidential Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 3. Doubled Edge Lettering, Overlap

-Doubled edge lettering overlap errors occur when coins accidentally pass through the edge lettering machinery twice, causing the second set of inscriptions to overlap the first in the same orientation.
+Doubled edge lettering overlap errors occur when coins accidentally pass through the edge lettering machinery twice, causing the second set of inscriptions to overlap the first.
+Because these coins should only display edge inscriptions once, doubled overlapped versions are desirable semi-major errors with strong collector interest.

-These coins should only display edge inscriptions once, making doubled overlapped versions desirable semi-major errors.
-Depending on date and grade, Presidential Dollar doubled overlap errors typically range from $20 to several hundred dollars.
+Depending on date and grade, Presidential Dollar doubled overlap errors typically range from $20 to several hundred dollars at auction.

 Partial Edge Lettering Price/Grade Chart